sablier-labs/flow/README.md

 _sum of withdrawn amounts ≤ sum of deposits_

-_sum of stream balances normalized to asset decimals ≤ asset.balanceOf(SablierV2OpenEnded)_
+_sum of stream balances normalized to asset decimals ≤ asset.balanceOf(SablierFlow)_

 _ltu ≤ now_